TianBangGe/myJCIM/README.md

-# ReSolved - Multi-Solvent Reduction Potetnail Estimation GNN
+# ReSolved - Multi-Solvent Reduction potetnail Estimation GNN

 This repository contains code for predicting the reduction potentials of molecular species in various solvents.
-This approach enables simultaneous learning of electron affinity and solvent-dependent corrections for redox potentials and can generalise to RP outisde of the dataset.
+This approach enables simultaneous learning of electron affinity (EA) and solvent-dependent corrections for redox potentials and can generalise to previously unseen solvents.

 ---